seiHaddada/seiHaddada.github.io/_posts/2015-05-12-Rest-Api-with-Symfony.markdown

 ##Pre requires:
 ---

-The objective here to create a symfony Bundle inside my application that serves api for Offre (it’s written in French it means Offer) with get and post using symfony2 [FOSRestBundle][FOSRestBundle], the [NelmioApiDocBundle][NelmioApiDocBundle], the [JSMSerializerBundle][JSMSerializerBundle], and [Doctrine][Doctrine].
+The objective here is to create a symfony Bundle inside my application that serves api for Offre (it’s written in French it means Offer) with get and post using symfony2 [FOSRestBundle][FOSRestBundle], the [NelmioApiDocBundle][NelmioApiDocBundle], the [JSMSerializerBundle][JSMSerializerBundle], and [Doctrine][Doctrine].

 {% highlight json %}